unchil/GISMemo/README.md

 This GISMemo is a memo program based on Google Map: [Google Maps Platform][googlelink].

 Weather information provided by OpenWeather: [OpenWeatherMap][openweatherlink].

+Gis Memo App supports the use of hot tack and night mode.

+Available languages include Korean, English, French, and Portuguese.

 Memos are basically saved as snapshots of weather information and maps at the time and location of the memo.